-Many experts agree upon, that some of the most exciting wines in the world come from Burgundy, a region that begins a hundred kilometres south from Paris and reaches down to Lyon.
-A 360 kilometre (225 mile) long wine superhighway.
+Many experts agree upon, that some of the most exciting wines in the world come from Burgundy, a region that begins 100 kms south from Paris and reaches down to Lyon.
+A 360 kilometre long wine superhighway with stars such as Chablis and Beaujolais.
+Take a wine road trip with us and learn about what makes the wines different in Burgundy from the rest of France.

 Burgundy is an area with various soils, divided in numerous districts: Chablis, Côte d’Or (divided in Côte de Nuits and Côte de Beaune), Côte Chalonnaise, Mâconnais and Beaujolais.